Okay. Carrot Blueberry Cupcakes.

 Final Thought Spiral

 Carrot Blueberry Cupcakes are that weird flavor pairing you didn’t know your life was missing.
-They’re soft, not too sweet, loaded with stuff that sounds healthy (carrots! fruit!) but still feel like a treat.
+They’re soft, not too sweet, loaded with stuff that sounds healthy but still feel like a treat.

 Wanna go down another cupcake rabbit hole?
 Check out this absurd banana tahini cupcake disaster that somehow turned into a crowd favorite.